propfeds/wtworlds/readme.md

 Experience unique weapons and abilities.
 Eventually I will add enemies and structures.

-> There lie ancient worlds, torn by a promise.
+> There lie ancient worlds, held by a promise.